 3. Star Trails

 Use the settings that you would generally use for night sky photography to photograph the stars.
-To create star trails you will need to take multiple exposure with an interval of 1 second or less and stack the images while post processing.
+To capture or create star trails you will need to take multiple exposures with an interval of 1 second or less and stack the images while post processing.
 Make sure that you do not turn on low light noise reduction as it will increase the time between each exposure.

-You need a minimum of 50 exposures to get some star trails, but having 100 to 200 exposures will get you dramatically long star trails.
+You need a minimum of 50 exposures to get some star shots of the trails, but having 100 to 200 exposures will get you dramatically long star trails.
 Make sure that you do not move the tripod or change frames between the shots.
 Make use of the camera’s inbuilt intervalometer if your camera model has one or use an external one.
+If none, then use the continuous shooting mode to shoot multiple shots.

 If you are looking for circular star trails, if you are in the Northern Hemisphere locate the Polaris and point the camera towards that and if you are in the Southern Hemisphere, locate the Southern Cross (use apps mentioned before for this) and point your camera towards that.
-These will be the location of the north and south celestial poles around which the stars seem to rotate.
+These will be the location of the north and south celestial poles around which the stars “seem to rotate” because of earth's rotation.

 Here is an ultimate guide on how to photograph star trails.